onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Women should crowdsource their idea of the ideal man in terms of reputation and change the competitive landscale - women could have their hand over the global societal lever of the appreciation of cooperation - an expression of their less combatitive side

+We will change the world in the biggest way possibly imaginable.

+What should I contribute to?
+Whom should I serve?
+These are the most important questions.

+The way to jailbreak the simulation is to create it... lol wut Simulating utopia into existence
+The purpose of life is to specify/express the future into existence

+The most meta thing is to solve the most meta problem

+how do we deprogram psychopathy from the population?

+Delayed gratification - individually and collectively. overconsumption is literally our most important coordination problem (tragedy of the commons?)

+The fusion breakthrough that we need the most is one of creativity into higher order collective consciousness

+multi-level theory of consciousness

+part of nationalism should be seeking how to optimally cooperate and coordinate globally. good national governance entails thinking about the biggest picture. subsidiarity.

+ZK justification - trustmebro

+The better the service - the lower the need for alternatives and fragmentation/duplication & unnecessary competition

 Disrupt Valve and their social network for devs and users